What is myelography?

 A myelography may be done at a radiology center or in the radiology department of a hospital.
 The procedure usually includes the following steps:

-• You will lie on your stomach on a padded x-ray table.
+- You will lie on your side or stomach on a pillow or a padded x-ray table.

-• Your provider will clean your back with an antiseptic solution.
+- Your provider will clean your back with an antiseptic solution (to kill the germs on your skin).

-• Your x-ray table will be tilted in different directions to allow the contrast dye to move to different areas of the spinal cord.
+- Your x-ray table will be tilted in different directions to allow the contrast dye to move to different areas of your spinal cord.
+You will need to remain still so the images won't blur.

 Will I need to do anything to prepare for the test?

-Talk to your provider about any medicines you are taking.
-Certain medicines, especially aspirin and blood thinners, should not be taken before your test.
+Tell your provider about any medicines you are taking.
+Certain medicines should not be taken before your test.
+These include aspirin and blood thinners.
 Your provider will let you know how long you need to avoid these medicines.
 It may be as long as 72 hours before the test.
+Don't stop taking any medicines unless your provider tells you to.

 Are there any risks to the test?

-You should not take this test if you are pregnant or think you may be pregnant.
-Radiation can be harmful to an unborn baby.
+You should not have this test if you are pregnant or think you may be pregnant.
+Radiation can be harmful to an developing baby.

 There is a small risk of an allergic reaction to the contrast dye.
 Tell your provider if you have any allergies, especially to shellfish or iodine, or if you've ever had a reaction to contrast material.